cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Notes:

 * In the case of non-privileged processors (micro-, logic-, or hyper-processor), the instruction rate can be increased using an overdrive projector or overdrive dome.
-Mindcode always assumes the basic processor speed, because the overdrive projector or dome may fail during gameplay, which might cause the atomic code section to not execute properly.
+Mindcode always assumes the basic processor speed because the overdrive projector or dome may fail during gameplay, which might cause the atomic code section to not execute properly.
 * The world processor's speed can be changed using the `setrate` instruction, up to 1000 instructions per tick.
 The program must use the [`setrate`](SYNTAX-5-OTHER.markdown#option-setrate) or [`ipt` compiler option](SYNTAX-5-OTHER.markdown#option-ipt) to specify the actual instruction rate that will be in effect during execution.

 Use the [`target` compiler option](SYNTAX-5-OTHER.markdown#option-target) to inform the compiler about the type of the processor that will be used.
 When the source code is being compiled as part of building a schematic, the actual type of the processor is determined by the schematic definition.

+> [!NOTE]
+> When the `target` compiler option doesn't specify sa processor type, Mindcode generates code for a non-processor environment (e.g., code to be run by a Map Objective).
+This code is run all at once, without any time delays, and atomic sections are not supported.

 > [!WARNING]
 > Running the compiled code on a processor slower than the compilation target or the declared IPT rate will cause the atomic sections not to be executed atomically.
 This is true even when the code section is short, because at frame rates higher than 60 FPS instructions are executed in bursts shorter than the processor's IPT.
 Mindcode computes the wait duration to exactly cover the execution time of the atomic section, which means there isn't any margin to accommodate slower processor speeds.